 The good news?
-Advertising to the audiences available within Amazon’s DSP can help increase your brand awareness both on and off Amazon.
-Through DSP, you can keep your brand messaging consistent with a full-funnel strategy.
+Advertising to the audiences available within the Amazon Demand-Side Platform (DSP) can help increase your brand awareness both on and off Amazon.
+Through Amazon’s DSP, you can keep your brand messaging consistent with a full-funnel strategy.

 In this article, we’ll cover:

 - What is Amazon Demand-Side Platform / DSP?